Thoughts I’ve had while considering, purchasing, and getting insurance in Malaysia.

 Thanks to everyone who offered more information!
 Please check below and the comment section for additional info about buying in insurance in Malaysia.

 - Yes, agents do get a healthy commission from insurance premiums.
 They get a percentage of the premium (at least for the first year).

 - You can definitely get PA insurance without agents.
-This is called the direct distribution channel: Insurance provider direct to you, without intermediary.
-I still suggest you to contact agents though, because (1) they offer more products, (2) they can explain terminologies in layman’s terms, and (3) they’re just trying to make an honest living, too.
+This is called the direct distribution channel: Insurance provider direct to you, without an intermediary.
+I still suggest you contact agents though, because (1) they offer more products, (2) they can explain terminologies in layman’s terms, and (3) they’re just trying to make an honest living, too.

 - Premium for non-investment linked products will increase as you age.
 If you don’t like this, pick investment-linked products.

 EDIT 2: A medical card you can apply online

 Found out about the AXA e-Medic Medical card, the first non-investment-linked medical card in Malaysia that you can apply online.